-Located just a few blocks east of Virginia Street is Wells Avenue, one of Reno’s up-and-coming neighborhoods.
-This 1.5-mile stretch is home to several restaurants, coffee shops and unique storefronts.
-If you’re looking for a place to grab lunch or dinner, fuel up with some locally-roasted coffee or shop for the perfect gift or to support small businesses, check out some of Abbey Kay’s favorite stops along Wells Avenue.
+Located just a few blocks east of Virginia Street is Wells Avenue, a vibrant and diverse historic business and neighborhood district.
+This 1.5-mile stretch is home to several restaurants, coffee shops and unique, locally-owned storefronts.
+If you’re looking for a place to grab lunch or dinner, fuel up with some locally-roasted coffee, shop for the perfect gift or to support small businesses, check out some of Abbey Kay’s favorite stops along Wells Avenue.

 Located near Vassar and Wells, lives the local, plant-based beauty and home goods store, Pantry Products.
 In here, you’ll find products like lip balms, soy candles, body scrubs, hand soaps and lotions, facial masks, natural deodorants, beard oils and more, all made in-house with ingredients found in a pantry, such as sugars, essential oils and corn starch.
 This is the perfect place to explore and shop from a local maker who cares about what we put on our bodies and into everyday products.

 If you love owning a little bit of history, then Reno Antiques is a place you have to check out.
 Their collection is filled with a variety of older household items, books, mirrors, furniture and tools from past times.
 Any treasure hunter could easily spend a good amount of their day digging through the archives hidden here.
 You feel a sense of Nevada meets country vintage when you walk into this shop.